SocietyProtectionUndergroundNetworks/sequencing-submission-form/README.md

 The resulting lotus2-compatible files we used are called:
 - mothur_EUK_SSU_v1.9.3_lotus.tax
 - mothur_EUK_ITS_v1.9.3_lotus.tax
+and we also need to put those in the lotus2_files folder.

 #### Resolve ecoregions GeoPackage
 We use the resolve ecoregions dataset to retreive the resolveEcoregion name to a set of coordinates.